salos1982/generateTemplatedCode/README.md

 ### Post generation actions
-Currently there is only one post generation action.
+After successfl generation code it is possible to run some actin to configure this code.
+Currently there are following generation actions: `insertTemplateToFile`, `runCommand`, `npmInstall`.
+All of actions have property `type`
+- `type` - type of action.
+Can be only `insertTemplateToFile`, `runCommand`, `npmInstall`

+#### Insert template to file
 It inserts some pattern into file after or before specified line.
 Description of this action.
 ```
 {
   "type": "insertTemplateToFile",